anastassiavybornova/knudepunkter/docs/HOWTO_windows.md

 <!-- <qgispythonpath> -m pip install numpy --force-reinstall -v numpy==1.22.4 might not be needed on windows? for me it didnt work, had to redo geopandas reinstall one more time-->

 <p align="center"><img alt="Setting up PyQGIS from the command line (Command prompt on Windows)" src="/docs/screenshots/cli-install-windows.png" width=80%></p>

-> TO INSERT: **EXTRA STEP FOR WINDOWS: COPYPASTE SOME SSL FILES AS EXPLAINED HERE (Feb 22, 2022 reply) https://stackoverflow.com/questions/60290795/ssl-module-in-python-is-not-available-qgis

 ## Step 2: Download the contents of this repository